class CustomFactory: ViewFactory {

 Build Time Improvements

-If you are customizing many view slots (over 15) from the SDK, and you have many generics in your codebase, it's good idea to explicitly specify the types of your custom views with typealias.
+If you are customizing many view slots (over 15) from the SDK, and you have many generics in your codebase, it’s a good idea to explicitly specify the types of your custom views with typealias.
 This will improve the build time of your project.

 For example, in our ViewFactory, the associatedType for creating the no channels view is NoChannels: